-On 17th July 2008, the Directors of a subsidiary approved the Share Award Scheme under which awarded shares will be awarded to an employee of the Group in accordance with the terms and conditions of the Share Award Scheme.
-Pursuant to the rules of the Share Award Scheme, the Group has engaged a trustee, for the purpose of administering the Share Award Scheme and holding the awarded shares before they are vested.
+On 17th July 2008, the Directors of a subsidiary approved the Share Award Scheme under which awarded shares would be awarded to an employee of the Group in accordance with the terms and conditions of the Share Award Scheme.
+Pursuant to the rules of the Share Award Scheme, the Group had engaged a trustee, for the purpose of administering the Share Award Scheme and holding the awarded shares before they were vested.
 The Directors of that subsidiary approved the payment of an aggregate amount of approximately HK\$6,017,000 to the trustee for the purchase of 3,680,000 of the Company' shares at a price of approximately HK\$1.63 per share.
-The awarded shares will be awarded to the relevant employee according to the vesting period by September 2010 as set out in the Share Award Scheme.
-During the year, 1,840,000 Award Shares were allocated to the employee.
-The remaining awarded shares will be transferred to the employee at nil consideration upon vesting on 30th June 2010 and 10th September 2010 respectively.
+The awarded shares would be awarded to the relevant employee according to the vesting period by September 2010 as set out in the Share Award Scheme.
+During the year, the remaining 1,840,000 Award Shares were allocated to the employee.